aneojgurhem/ic2-crop-automation/README.md

 First note the orientation of the robot sitting atop the OC charger.
 It must face up towards the right-most column of the working farm.
 If the crop stick chest is ever empty, the robot will run into errors and the script will crash.
 In the image, I have a trash can on the other side of the crop stick chest because I do not want any drops beyond the target crop, but this can be a second chest if you do want random drops.
 The blank fertilized dirt is for the transvector dislocator which should be facing it.
 You can tell which direction the transvector dislocator is facing by the side that is animated.
 The last spot is for a crop-matron which is optional and one y-level lower than the rest of the blocks.
 It is just to hydrate most of the crops to help them grow a little faster.

 The location of the water MUST be exactly as seen in the photo (underneath all five sea lantern slabs).
 At a minimum, there MUST be a block above the water in the working farm.
 The block can be literally anything, even a lilypad will work, so long as there is something.
 However, I recommend using some sort of light source to help crops grow at night.
-Nothing necessarily needs to be above the water blocks on the storage farm, but it is more aesthetic if they all match.
+Nothing needs to be above the water blocks on the storage farm, but it is more aesthetic if they all match.

 The starting crops must be placed manually in the checkerboard pattern seen in the photo.
 This layout goes for all three programs.
 If you cannot fill the entire checkerboard to start, the absolute minimum required is two (one as the target crop and the other next to it for crossbreeding).
 It is not necessary to place empty crop sticks to fill the rest of the checkerboard.
 The target crop is used by autoStat and autoSpread to identify the crop you want to stat-up or spread to the storage farm, respectively.

 ![Farm Bottom](media/Farm_Bottom.png)

 Underneath the farm, you can see that there are three additional dirt blocks below each farmland, each of which add to the nutrient stat of the crop above it.
 For crops requiring a block underneath, that should be placed at the bottom.
 In this case, I have diareed planted on top which means I have one farmland --> two dirt --> one diamond block underneath each one.
-For power, I am simply using a LV gas turbine and a super tank with some benzene.
-Both the charger and the crop-matron require power, but a set-up such as this will last forever since they both require very minimal EU/t.
+For power, I am using an HV gas turbine and a super tank with some benzene (no transformer required).
+This is a little overkill, but the important part is that the charger is always at 100% charging speed which you can see by hovering over it.
+A set-up such as this will last forever with a few hundred thousand benzene since both machines require very little EU/t.
 Lastly, a reservoir feeds water into the crop-matron automatically after right-clicking it with a wrench.

 # Running the Programs